 - Rinsing out your mouth with fluids

 - Hot liquids such as soup or coffee.

 How Long Does it Take to Recover from Wisdom Teeth Extraction?

 The extraction of wisdom teeth is among the most common dental surgery.
 After the removal of wisdom teeth, it may take up to 2 weeks to recover completely.
-Looking after the wound carefully will enable you mouth to heal as easily as possible.
+Looking after the wound carefully will enable your mouth to heal as easily as possible.
+(2)

 How Long Should Wisdom Teeth Hurt?

 In two to three days, the swelling in your mouth and cheeks should improve.
 In 7 days the dentist can remove any remaining stitches.
 Any jaw stiffness and remaining discomfort should go away in around 7 to 10 days.
 After 2 weeks any other mild facial bruising should have healed.
 (3)